Mayotte: Politics

 Mayotte became an overseas department of France (département d'outre-mer, DOM) on 31 March 2011 following the result of the March 2009 Mahoran status referendum, which was overwhelmingly approved by around 95% of voters.
 Becoming an overseas department will mean it will adopt the same legal and social system as used in the rest of France.
 This will require abandoning some customary laws, adopting the standard French civil code, and reforming the judiciary, educational, social and fiscal systems, and will take place over a period of about 20 years.

+Since it became an overseas department in 2011, Mayotte possesses a single local assembly, officially called the "Departmental Council" (conseil départemental), which acts both as a regional and departmental council, or a single territorial collectivity.
+This was a unique arrangement at the time, but French Guiana and Martinique adopted this arrangement in 2015.

 Despite its domestic constitutional evolution from the status of an overseas collectivity to that of an overseas department, effectively becoming a full constituent territory within the French Republic, with regards to the European Union, Mayotte remained an 'overseas country and territory' (OCT) in association with the Union (as per Article 355(2) TFEU) and not a constituent territory of the European Union in the same way as the other four overseas departments.
-However following a directive of the European Council in December 2013, Mayotte became an outermost region of the European Union on 1 January 2014.
+However, following a directive of the European Council in December 2013, Mayotte became an outermost region of the European Union on 1 January 2014.
 This successful agreement between the 27 member states follows a petition made by the French government for Mayotte to become an integral territory of the European Union nonetheless benefiting from the derogation clause applicable in existing outermost regions, namely Article 349 TFEU, as favoured in a June 2012 European Commission opinion on Mayotte's European constitutional status.

+In recent national elections, Mayotte has been a stronghold for the right-wing populist National Rally party, and gave its presidential candidate Marine Le Pen her highest vote percentage in the 2022 French presidential election first round.

 Defence

 Defence of the territory is the responsibility of the French Armed Forces, principally carried out by a Foreign Legion Detachment in Mayotte.
-One Engins de Débarquement Amphibie – Standards (EDA-S) landing craft is to be delivered to naval forces based in Mayotte by 2025.
+One Engins de Débarquement Amphibie – Standards (EDA-S) landing craft (Épée) is to be delivered to naval forces based in Mayotte by 2025.
 The landing craft will replace a CTM landing craft currently deployed in the territory, to better support coastal operations.

-About 170 personnel of the National Gendarmerie are stationed in Mayotte while, as of late 2022, the Maritime Gendarmerie operates the patrol boats Odet and Verdon in the territory.
+About 170 personnel of the National Gendarmerie are stationed in Mayotte while, as of late 2022, the Maritime Gendarmerie operated the patrol boats Odet and Verdon in the territory.
+In December 2024, both boats were severely damaged by Cyclone Chido.
+Reports suggested that they might both be beyond repair and would need to be replaced.
+In early 2025 a sister ship of the two vessels, the patrol boat Adour, was transferred to Mayotte from Metropolitan France as a preliminary replacement.